Indian Cauliflower Soup

 Add stock and 1 cup of water.
 Bring to the boil and simmer for 20 minutes or until cauliflower is tender.

 Meanwhile add some oil to a pan and cook the bacon until crispy.
 Remove to a bowl lined with paper towel.
 Heat some additional oil in the pan and fry the breadcrumbs until just golden.
-Remove to a paper towel to dry, and the combine with bacon.
+Remove to a paper towel to dry, and then combine with bacon, and set aside.

 THE CURRY POWDER SHOULD NOT DOMINATE THE FLAVOUR OF THE CAULIFLOWER.
 IF YOU WANT, YOU CAN ADD HALF A TEASPOON AT A TIME TO ENSURE THERE ISN'T TOO MUCH.